Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 # How long does stack/heap memory last?

-Heap memory must be manually allocataed and remains there until manually deallocated.
+Heap memory must be manually allocated and exists until manually deallocated.

 'Stack frames' are sections of the stack dedicated to a particular function call.